lambdaclass/concrete/paper/evidence-carrying.typ

 The claim classes above list #emph[extraction] as trusted: nothing stated so far proves that $cal(E): "Core" -> "ProofCore"$ preserves meaning.
 We report a first compiler-side result and, as importantly, the precise obstacle that bounds it.

-The discharged fragment is $cal(C)_0 = {"intLit", "boolLit", "ident", "binOp"}$.
+The earliest discharged fragment was $cal(C)_0 = {"intLit", "boolLit", "ident", "binOp"}$.
 For each, extraction agrees with both the extracted-`PExpr` evaluator and a small source-side semantics.
 The integer-literal instance, proved #emph[against the real extractor], is:

 $ cal(E)(#raw(".intLit n")) = #raw(".lit(.int n)") $
 $ "eval"_P (#raw(".lit(.int n)")) = "some"(#raw(".int n")) = "eval"_S (#raw(".intLit n")) $

-and the binary-operator rule is #emph[compositional] — given the operands' extraction/eval/source facts, the composite reduces to the same `evalBinOp` value across all three views, establishing the pattern later rules (`let`, `if`, `call`) reuse:
+and the binary-operator rule is #emph[compositional] — given the operands' extraction/eval/source facts, the composite reduces to the same `evalBinOp` value across all three views, establishing the pattern later rules reuse:

 #figure(
   block(inset: 6pt, stroke: 0.4pt + luma(180), width: 100%)[